Investors are motivated by two things and two things only: fear and greed.

 The idea here is that if the wide majority believes one bet is such a sure thing, they pile on.
 But by the time that happens, the market is usually ready to turn the other way.

-Of course, "the crowd" hardly ever gets it right (so much for the rational market theory)...
+Of course, as we pointed out above, "the crowd" hardly ever gets it right (so much for the rational market theory)...

 So the smart money simply uses the VIX Indicator as a sign to bet against them all.